RandyMcMillan/ChatAppExample-iOS/libp2p-app-template/README.md

 - mDNS peer discovery on the local network
 - KadDHT peer discovery for routed discovery and bootstrapping

+Set `P2P_LISTEN_PORT` before running if you want multiple template nodes on the same machine.

 4. Handle your apps custom protocols by replacing the default echo route in ```App/routes.swift```

 5. Build & Run!